-Both degrees prepare graduates for rewarding careers and leadership roles in the education field, but vary in the specific types of positions and knowledge that degree holders can attain.
-Future education leaders should understand the differences between an EdD and a PhD before they choose to pursue one of these valuable degrees.
+Both degrees prepare graduates for rewarding careers and leadership roles in the education field, but they vary significantly in terms of study focus and typical career paths.
+Future education leaders wondering why to get an EdD or a PhD should understand the differences between the two degrees before they choose to pursue one.

 What Is a Doctor of Education (EdD) Degree?

-Curriculums for EdD programs can differ from PhD programs in that EdD programs incorporate heavy coursework in education policy, research methods, current social and political issues impacting students and teachers, developing teams and procedures, collaborating with internal and external partners, and managing and planning budgets.
-EdD students are not only provided with a firm understanding of how the modern education system operates, but also given extensive tools to create strategies and implement solutions to help schools and educational organizations succeed.
-Someone who has an EdD degree would still have the opportunity to teach or serve as an educator, but the degree program is more focused on helping graduates become leaders of educational organizations.
-EdD programs may also be focused on a specialized area of education, such as organizational leadership.
+EdD programs provide a solid foundation in modern education system operations, as well as extensive tools to create strategies and implement solutions to help schools and educational organizations succeed.
+Someone who has an EdD can teach or serve as an educator, but the degree program is more focused on helping graduates become leaders of educational organizations.

 What Is a Doctor of Philosophy (PhD) Degree?

-A person who holds a PhD in education can serve as a professor at a university, a consultant, or a researcher in a government education agency or organization, as well as in larger leadership roles in schools and university administration.
-PhD programs can be very time intensive and take several years to complete.
-Based on data gathered from the Survey of Earned Doctorates, U.S. News & World Report reports that “the median amount of time it took individuals who received their doctorates in 2017 to complete their program was 5.8 years.”
+A person who holds a PhD in education can serve as a professor at a university, a consultant, or a researcher in a government education agency or organization, as well as in a larger leadership role in school or university administration.

 Differences Between EdD and PhD